tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - They don't appreciate the risks with stocks.
 And after they have suffered the inevitable loss, they sell.
     - No investor ever avoids loses at times, no matter how skilled

-- REIT's and Precious Metals stocks can have a place in a portfolio even if they have lower expected returns
-  - They are inflation hedges and likely to do well in an inflationary environment in which other stocks and bonds would be adversely affected

 - The best way to estimate future stock returns is the DDM (Dividend Discount Method)
   - Return = Dividend Yield + Dividend Growth Rate + Multiple Change
     - Dividend yield is the yield on the investment (Example – 2020 S+P 500 yield is 1.5%).
 The Dividend growth rate is historically 5%.
 And the Multiple change refers to the increase or decrease in the overall P/E ratio.
     - The Dividend yield and dividend growth rate is the fundamental return (easy to estimate).
 The Multiple change is the speculative return (impossible to estimate).
       - Benjamin Graham – "In the short run the stock market is a voting machine (speculative return), but in the long run, it is a weighing machine (fundamental return).

-- Do not expect high returns without high risk.
-Do not expect safety without correspondingly low returns

-- The longer a risky asset is held, the less chance of a poor result

 - Those who are ignorant of investment history are bound to repeat its mistakes

-- Dividing your portfolio between assets with uncorrelated results increases returns while decreasing risks.
-Most important concept in portfolio theory
-  - Two assets with positive returns should not have persistent highly negative correlations.
-    - Mixing assets with uncorrelated returns reduces risk.
-You can find these.
-      - In the long run though, meaningful negative (inverse) correlations are never seen.
-That would be too good to be true if they did.

-- The optimal Asset Allocation of the last 20 years is unlikely to look anything like the one for the next 20 years.
-  - The optimal AA can only be known in retrospect

-- Rebalancing increases long term portfolio performance
-  - It instills the investor with the discipline to buy low and sell high

-- If two assets have similar long term returns and risks are not perfectly correlated, then investing in a fixed rebalanced mix of the two not only reduces risks, but also actually increases return
-  - The excess return though is not obtained without rebalancing.
-It forces you to buy low and sell high to rebalance your asset allocation

-- Sticking by your AA policy through thick and thin I much more important than picking a "best" AA

-- But in real life risks, returns, and correlations of various assets fluctuate considerably over time

-- Real assets are almost always imperfectly correlated (Mostly positive) in real life (An above average return in one is somewhat more likely to be associated with an above-average return in the other)
-  - It is difficult to find 2 assets that are uncorrelated and it is practically impossible to find 3

-- Correlation coefficient ranges from -1 to +1
-  - Uncorrelated is 0
-  - inverse is -1
-  - Perfect is +1

 - In general, Bond durations of 6 months to 5 years are ideal for the risk dilution portion of the portfolio.

-- If you are unhappy with the degree of risk in the portfolio, you have 2 ways to reduce it
-  - Employ less risky individual assets (Not a good idea) – like adding large cap for small cap stocks, domestic for foreign stocks, utility for industrial stocks.
-It changes the dynamics of the portfolio
-  - Stick with your basic asset allocation and replace some of your entire stock AA with short term bonds.
-(Good idea)
-    - Risk Dilution – if you believe that you have arrived at an effective stock allocation, it is generally a better idea to employ risk dilution as this leaves the stock AA undisturbed
-      - A conservative risk adverse strategy will almost always involve at least a small amount of exposure to very risky individual assets

-- Recency bias – biggest mistake most experienced investors make
-  - We tend to extrapolate recent trends indefinitely into the future
-  - Try as hard as you can to identify the current financial wisdom so that you can ignore it
-    - In 2000, when the book was published, US was doing better than foreign stocks.
-What were the experts saying at that time?
-      - Stay at home for higher returns
-      - Buy only companies you know
-      - Diversify abroad at your own peril
-      - If you do diversify abroad, only do where you can drink the water
-  - Beware of recency and do not be overly impressed with the asset class returns over periods of less than 2-3 decades.

-- Foreign stocks belong in everyone portfolio.
-The primary benefit is to reduce standard deviation or risks

 - Something everyone knows isn't worth knowing
   - Identify the era's conventional wisdom and then ignore it